qmacro/qmacro.github.io/_posts/2009-04-21-tarpipecom-programming-20.markdown

 Is [tarpipe.com](http://tarpipe.com) an early example of a “Programming 2.0″ concept?

-I first read about Tarpipe from [Curt Cagle’s “Analysis 2009″](http://broadcast.oreilly.com/2009/01/analysis-2009-syndication-form.html).
-In turn, Curt points to [Jeff Barr’s post](http://www.jeff-barr.com/?p=1406) which describes the concept and the implementation very well.
+I first read about Tarpipe from Curt Cagle’s "Analysis 2009".
+In turn, Curt points to [Jeff Barr’s post](http://jeff-barr.com/2008/12/31/tarpipe-rocks-a-quick-review/) which describes the concept and the implementation very well.
 It’s a fascinating concoction of Web 2.0 services and visual programming (in the style of [Yahoo!
-Pipes](http://pipes.yahoo.com)), and in its beta infancy has that great “wow, imagine the full potential!” feel to it.
+Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes/)), and in its beta infancy has that great “wow, imagine the full potential!” feel to it.

 Here’s an example of what I’ve been playing around with.
-With my phone — and with the [G1](http://http://www.t-mobileg1.com/) it’s so easy — I can snap a picture of the beer I’m drinking, and email that picture to a Tarpipe workflow, along with the name of the beer in the subject line and a list of tags rating the beer in the body.
+With my phone — and with the Google G1 phone it’s so easy — I can snap a picture of the beer I’m drinking, and email that picture to a Tarpipe workflow, along with the name of the beer in the subject line and a list of tags rating the beer in the body.

 The workflow uses the existing Tarpipe connectors to: